 At Cloud2Me, sustainability is baked into our model:

 - UK-hosted green cloud hosting: No transatlantic data hopping.
-All your data lives and runs in our green data centres.
+All your data lives and runs in our green data centres, which are designed to be both reliable and energy-efficient.

-- Virtual desktops by default: Reduce reliance on on-site machines and over-provisioned kit.
+- Virtual desktops by default: Reduce reliance on on-site machines and over-provisioned kit through the process of server virtualisation, enabling higher resource utilisation and minimising the number of physical servers required.

-- Purpose-built infrastructure: We manage our own stack – no hyperscale bloat, no unnecessary energy consumption.
+- Purpose-built infrastructure: We manage our own stack, with dedicated resources for each client – no hyperscale bloat, no unnecessary energy consumption – ensuring services delivered are both sustainable and tailored to your needs.

 Green Certifications & Industry Standards